Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 What should we pay employees who take holiday during furlough?

-How will flexible furloughing from 1 July affect holiday?
+How does flexible furloughing affect holiday?

 The guidance also says that employees should not be placed on furlough for a period simply because they are on holiday for that period.
 We believe this means that an employer cannot deliberately move an employee onto furlough instead of work, or move an employee whose furlough period had finished back into the furlough scheme, because they have booked a holiday.
-However, if the employee was already due to be working under the a flexi-furlough arrangement, all holiday time during that period should be treated as furlough.
+However, if the employee was already due to be working under a flexible furlough arrangement, all holiday time during that period should be treated as furlough.

 Furlough and special categories of employee